cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 ### Assessment

-The assessment for CITS3007 consists of an online quiz, a mid-semester take-home test, a project, and a final examination.
+The assessment for CITS3007 consists of several quizzes, a group project, and a final examination.

+Quizzes are normally in weeks 4, 7 and 11 -- but check the announcements on Moodle for more information.

+Except for the first quiz (which is completely take-home), assessments will typically require you to demonstrate some component or aspect of the assessment in the lab and have that signed off by lab facilitator.

-All details are on the Assessment page of the unit website at:
+Details will also be posted on the Assessment page of the unit website at:

 - <https://cits3007.arranstewart.io/assessment/>

-All assessments are to be done individually -- there is no group or pair work.
+Quizzes are to be done individually.

 ### Feedback